pascalbros/Me/README.md

 - The code will be few lines longer (2/3 for each block) compared to the nested code
 - You can't forget to add `runNext()` or `end()` at the end of the execution, otherwise the next block will not be executed or the memory will not be released
-- You can't pass paramerers directly as block parameters, but you must specify them into the `parameters` dictionary
+- You can't pass parameters directly as block parameters, but you must specify them into the `parameters` dictionary

 ## Contacts